How can we return to and live in the USA?

 Was our dream dead?

-We almost gave up, but with the strong calling we had to return to the US, I had an inkling the Universe would shuffle things around to get us there.
+We almost gave up, but with the strong calling we had to live in the US, I had an inkling the Universe would shuffle things around to get us there.

 I really felt my life had no other option but to live in the US.
 It’s the fiercest calling I’ve had and I know it’s the right choice for my life path.

-There must be another visa option for us?
+There must be another US visa option for us?

 A couple of years ago, we read a blog post by Gala Darling mentioning how she got a visa to live in the US as a New Zealander.
 I reached out to her to ask her how.
-She told me she got an O-1 non immigrant visa and gave me the details of her immigration lawyer.
+She told me she got a non-immigrant O-1 visa and gave me the details of her immigration lawyer.

 The wheels started turning.